Q - What are the membership fees to join?

 Q - I’d like to play in the U18 Cup and/or U18 Indoor Championship - Is this possible?

 Yes!
-We will enter the U18 Outdoor and Indoor Championships as soon as we have the members who are keen and available to do so.
+We will be entering the U18 Outdoor and Indoor Championships in 2020/21.
 U18 hockey is a key area of our club as we believe in junior development and performance up until they leave school.

 Q - My child cannot play adult hockey because of school lessons and/or fixtures - will this be a problem?

 That’s not a problem at all.
 Whilst they are at school, their main focus should be on their school work!
 From a hockey point of view, HC Knole Park is set up to help all its members to be the best they can be through high quality training and age appropriate match play.
 This is where the improvements happen.
 If/when you can play adult matches; these should be seen as additional opportunities to play some enjoyable hockey and to receive some additional match day feedback from your coaching team.

 Q - How important is adult hockey to my child’s development?

 You can start playing adult hockey from age 13.
 Adult hockey becomes more important when they move into sixth-form and/or when they are physically and mentally stronger players.
 At HC Knole Park we will be running full junior hockey programme for children aged 13+ based largely on the research we have done in to child player development.
 In Belgium and the Netherlands, where junior hockey is much stronger across the board than England, young players don’t play any adult hockey until they are 17+.
 By replicating this model, your child will improve a lot more, enjoy more age appropriate hockey and coaching and nobody will miss out on playing opportunities.
 Your main source for improvements will be your coach, your age group trainings and your team mates!